Bolted, Riveted and Welded Joints Study Notes for GATE Mechanical Exam

 The FBD of forces acting on the angle section having two welds are shown in the figure:

-Eccentric load in the plate of welds: A bracket having two fillet welds is acted with an eccentric force P has been shown in figure:
+Eccentric load in the plate of welds: A bracket having two fillet welds is acted with an eccentric force P has been shown in the figure:

 The primary shear stress due to the eccentric shear stress: